About Me

 Listen to the latest episode here.

-If you are dealing with a difficult relationship, you might find my other podcast Love and Abuse helpful as well.
+If you are dealing with a difficult relationship, you will definitely find my other podcast Love and Abuse helpful as well.